- Describe characters from the story using character traits

 Step 3: Once students have successfully compared the two characters, they are going to use that information to determine how each of those characters would react to a certain situation.
 Explain to students that people respond to situations differently depending on their character and beliefs.

-Step 4: Read aloud the example situation on the Character Evaluation Worksheet printable.
+Step 4: Read aloud the example situation on the printable Character Evaluation Worksheet: What Would They Do?.
 Explain to students that they are going to write how they think their two characters would respond to the situation based on their character traits and the character comparison charts.

 Step 5: Have students share their responses when finished.